pjbiggs/SING_aotearoa_2019/README.md

 ![](bioinformaticsFolder.png)

 We will work with a folder from within the "bioinformatics" folder.
 You should see the "bioinformatics" folder on your desktop.
 Double click on it and go to the "SING-Aotearoa2019" folder (there are lots of folders in the "bioinformatics folder" from other courses that are run using these computers).
-Click on the folder once and then, copy the folder to your Desktop before you do anything else (this could take a fe wminutes).
+Click on the folder once and then, copy the folder to your Desktop before you do anything else (this could take a few minutes).
 We will work with the contents of this folder.

 So, what do we have in this folder to work with?
 A screenshot of the folder is below:

 ![](folderContents.png)

-We have a file called "bowtie2mapper.r", and then 3 folders of interest right now called:
+We have a file called "bowtie2mapper.r" that w can run inside RStudio, and then 3 folders of interest right now called:

 * sourceReads - where the reads we are going to work with live
 * results - where we will place our results